ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/local/reference.md

 It is designed not to allocate heap memory by using the stack for all `Some` allocations.
 However, it will currently use O(N) stack space because all allocations occur in the original caller's stack frame.
-To improve its space usage, we delay the `exclave_` annotation until returning result:
+To improve its space usage, we delay the `exclave_` annotation until returning the result:
 ```ocaml
 let rec maybe_length p l =
   match l with